poulpix/TelemetryKit/README.md

 # TelemetryKit

-Swift SDK for F1 2020 telemetry parsing and analysis (iOS, macOS, watchOS, tvOS)
+Swift SDK for Codemasters' F1 202x game series telemetry.
+Can be used for parsing live telemetry data, showing dashboards, and performing analysis (iOS, macOS, watchOS, tvOS)